 - The winner of the coin toss gets to choose whether they want to kick off or which goal they wish to attack in the first half.
 If the winner of the toss chooses to kick off in the first half, the loser chooses which goal to attack, and they get to kick off to start the second half.
-If the winner of the coin toss chooses which goal to attack in the first half, then they will kick off to start the second half. - The game begins with the ball being played from the center spot.
-Opposing players must be at least eight - (8) yards away. - A kick-off must move with the initial kick.
+If the winner of the coin toss chooses which goal to attack in the first half, then they will kick off to start the second half.
+The game begins with the ball being played from the center spot. - The game begins with the ball being played from the center spot. - Opposing players must be at least ten (10) yards away. - A kick-off must move with the initial kick.
 A player may score directly from a kick-off.
 The player taking the initial kick cannot touch the ball again until another player has touched it. - A player may score directly from a kick-off. - A dropped ball located in the penalty area is dropped uncontested for the goalkeeper.
 Elsewhere, it is dropped uncontested for a player of the team that last touched the ball at the point where the ball was located when play was stopped.
 All other players must be at least 4 yards away.

-LAW9 BALL INAND OUT OF PLAY
+LAW 9 BALL IN AND OUT OF PLAY

-- The ball is out of play when it has completely crossed over the sideline or endline; or when the game has been stopped by the referee. - A ball going out of play over the side is restarted by a throw-in by the team not playing the ball out of bounds.
+- The ball is out of play when it has completely crossed over the sideline or endline; or when the game has been stopped by the game leader. - A ball going out of play over the side is restarted by a throw-in by the team not playing the ball out of bounds.
 FIFA rules governing the throw-in are in effect. - A ball going out of play over the endline is played in either by a goal kick or a corner kick.